F. Scott Fitzgerald was right… ?

 Bridging the literacy gap in Namibia

-Back in the mists of time, I wrote a section of this blog concerning how Namibian learners are leaving educational institutes with only a sketchy competence when it comes to the country’s only official language, English.
+Back in the mists of time, I wrote a section of this blog concerning how Namibian learners are leaving secondary school with only a sketchy competence when it comes to the country’s only official language, English.
 At that time I was hoping to see a few manuscripts I had written get taken up and developed into materials that would help to bridge this gap.
 (See under: ‘Good and READy’.)

-Nothing really came of this, finances being a familiar constraint, and I filed the whole idea under ‘seemed like a good idea at the time’.
-But a couple of things have happened fairly recently that reawoke my interest in seeing if there wasn’t a way to give disadvantaged Namibians (children, especially) access to reading materials that would otherwise not be available to them.
+Nothing really came of this, finances ultimately being a familiar constraint, and I filed the whole idea under ‘seemed like a good idea at the time’.
+But a couple of things have happened fairly recently that re-awoke my interest in seeing if there wasn’t a way to give disadvantaged Namibians (children, especially) access to reading materials that would otherwise not be available to them.

-Firstly, I visited my family in a very rural part of Germany last year and noticed that, in the absence of the type of services that people in towns take for granted, the community had done some wonderful improvising.
-Not only were farm-fresh products available in tiny, weatherproof kiosks by the side of the road (with the eggs, jams etc. paid for through an honesty system) but a little cabinet filled with books had been installed by a bus stop so that people (chiefly adults) could take, read, and return any volumes that caught their eye.
-Why, I asked myself, couldn’t we have a similar little library movement in Namibia?
+Firstly, I visited my family in a very rural part of Germany last year and noticed that, in the absence of the type of services that people in towns take for granted, the farming community had done some wonderful improvising.
+Not only were farm-fresh products available in tiny, weatherproof kiosks by the side of the road (with the fruit, vegetables, eggs, jams etc. paid for through an honesty system) but a little cabinet filled with books had been installed by a bus stop so that people (chiefly adults) could take, read, and return any volumes that caught their eye.Why, I asked myself, couldn’t we have a similar little library movement in Namibia?

 Secondly, at the start of this year, I read an article in our daily English-language newspaper by a perceptive man (apologies – I cannot find it in their online archives) extolling the virtues of school libraries for the role they play in introducing children to a reading culture.
 As I believe he mentioned, many of our most promising young school-leavers fail to progress to tertiary education simply because they lack proficiency in English, which remains the mother-tongue language for a vanishingly small percentage of our population.
 Yet establishing and stocking school libraries has historically been outside the capabilities of the relevant ministries.